Check Your Sprinkler System

 Things you can do NOW at NO cost:

 - Automatic sprinkler systems are the biggest use of water.
-Make sure you are adjusting and checking your system every month.
+Make sure to check and adjust your system every month.
+Learn

 Things you can do NOW at LOW cost: